JustWhiteGit/magical_mystery_tour/README.md

 * Due to the visually stimulating style of the site, scroll bars have been removed to reduce unnecessary visual noise.
 The use of the fixed menu bar and smooth scrolling pages provides ample options for navigation.

+#### Future release
+* Interactive Google map interface with highlighted areas of interest in conjunction with the available tour packages.

+* Enriched testamonial section for further user reviews.

+* Gallery with tour images/fan's photos.

 ## Technologies utilised